OpenSmallworld/nv-tilecacher/README.md

 * stopzoomlevel - The lowermost zoom level to use
 * bounds - An object containing the bottom left and top right coordinates of the area (in lat/lons aka EPSG4326)

 Note that some of the parameters correspond to WMTS request parameters, in particular servername, serverport, layernames, stylename, format and tilematrixset.
+The zoom level parameters are used along with the bounds to calculate the tile row and columns numbers for each zoom level.
+These numbers are then used in the WMTS request.